sfu-ireceptor/turnkey-gateway/README.md

 scripts/load_users.sh
 ```

-Note: existing users (with a username already in the database) will be updated in necessary.
+Note: existing users (with a username already in the database) will be updated, not duplicated.

 ## Adding repositories